XiaoouPan/ILAMM/README.md

 betaMCP = fitMCP$beta
 ```

-We further apply Huber regression with non-convex penalties to fit (Y, X): Huber-SCAD and Huber-MCP.
+We further apply Huber regression with non-convex penalties to fit (*Y*, *X*): Huber-SCAD and Huber-MCP.
 With heavy-tailed sampling, we can see evident advantages of Huber-SCAD and Huber-MCP over their least squares counterparts, SCAD and MCP.

 ```r
 fitHuberSCAD = cvNcvxHuberReg(X, Y, penalty = "SCAD")